jhawkinsatgood/gdcontributor/forServer/readme.md

 2. Open the Manage Applications screens, and locate the mobile application that will connect to the server.
 This could be the Enterprise contributor application, for example.
-3. Click the pencil icon to edit the individual application.
+3. Click the name of the application.
 This opens the Manage Application screen for the application.
-4. Open the Servers tab.
+4. Open the Good Dynamics tab, then click to Edit the Server configuration.
-5. Enter the FQDN and port number that you noted earlier and click Submit to save the configuration.
+5. Add as a server the FQDN and port number that you noted earlier, then click Save and confirm to save the configuration.

 This enables connection to the application server from the GD deployment, and hence from GD mobile applications activated for its end users.